 The Lab Schnauzer inherits their high energy from both parents, so be sure to buy plenty of toys from Amazon to keep them happy.

 If you want a firecracker for a pooch, look no further than the Chizer.
 These tiny pups usually weigh less than 5 kgs and have a long lifespan free of most health issues.

 The Chihuahuas short double-layer coat is easy to groom but requires regular brushing.

 Chizers are bold, charismatic, and yappy, but the Schnauzer parent levels out most of their aggression.
 They’re more gentle and sweet and a perfect choice for homes with elderly parents or small children.

-5. The Shih Tzu and Schnauzer mix (or the Schnau-Tzu)
+5. Schnauzer & Shih Tzu mix (AKA Schnau-Tzu)

 The Shih Tzu and the Mini Schnauzer terrier mix make for a really charming and cute crossbreed.

 They never weigh more than 6 kgs and are tiny enough to fit in a handbag, making them popular with children, seniors, and people who live in apartments.